google/clusterfuzz/docs/reference/glossary.md

   (aka UndefinedBehaviorSanitizer)
 * [TSan](https://clang.llvm.org/docs/ThreadSanitizer.html) (aka ThreadSanitizer)

-Sanitizers are best supported by the [clang] compiler.
+Sanitizers are best supported by the [Clang] compiler.
 [ASan], or AddressSanitizer, is usually the most important sanitizer as it reveals the most memory corruption bugs.

 ## Task
 A unit of work to be performed by a [bot](#bot), such as a fuzzing session or